 1) ?
 Tavern

-We started the our morning the healthy way with some booze!
+Let’s start our morning the healthy way with some booze!
 That light brown liquid you see in the glass above is rakia, which is a fruit brandy you can find all over the Balkans.
 Each Balkan country claims to have the best, so the only solution is to drink rakia in every country and see which you prefer.
-My guide, whom I shall call Martina, said that some Serbians really do start every morning with a shot of rakia.

 2) Princess Ljubica’s Residence